-We can be the most law-abiding citizen, but that doesn't mean we will remain to be silent and be blind of what's happening in the government; how it's being run that affects the way we live.
-We follow the rules and regulations, but that doesn't mean we will also follow and have higher tolerance with the wrongdoings; the abuse of power and rampant violations of human rights.
+We can be the most law-abiding citizen, but that doesn't mean we will remain to be silent and be blind to what's happening in the government; how it's being run that affects the way we live.
+We follow the rules and regulations, but that doesn't mean we will also follow and have a higher tolerance for the wrongdoings; the abuse of power, and rampant violations of human rights.

-The Philippine society today is in a threat of losing its voice.
+The Philippine society today is at a threat of losing its voice.
 The voice of the masses -- the powerless and the most vulnerable.

-I believe we have a good democracy, but what happens when the government has a massive power for manipulation, power tripping, intimidation and control.
+I believe we have a good democracy, but what happens when the government has massive power for manipulation, power tripping, intimidation, and control.
 Slowly, public dissent is being killed.
 No more voice to speak up or you may be served a sentence without a due process of law.

 Democracy is what this country survived and thrived over a century; if not, we may still be a colony and in control of a powerful country.
 But, with our great resistance to put an end to foreign rule, we became a winner -- we regained our independence and freedom.

-People now has the ability to discern what is right and wrong; of what is real or just a manipulation.
+People now have the ability to discern what is right and wrong; of what is real or just manipulation.
 People can express their thoughts with higher judgment and discrimination.

-If the govenment is shutting us down, then let us hold the line.
+If the government is shutting us down, then let us hold the line.
 We know our limits.
 The government must know its limits too.
-Power vested on our leaders comes from the people and we can take it away from them.
+The power vested in our leaders comes from the people and we can take it away from them.
 Eventually, power has to come to an end.
 It's never permanent.

 It's when we know how to hold the line that we can protect ourselves and we can uphold our freedom.
 The freedom that we Filipinos deserve.